kyma-project/kyma/docs/03-tutorials/00-application-connectivity/ac-03-register-manage-services.md

 ## Access registered service

-You can access the registered service from within any workload deployed in Kyma cluster.
-To verify whether service is registered you can create a test Pod and execute a request to Application Gateway.
+To verify whether service is registered correctly you can create a test Pod and execute a request to Application Gateway.

 1. Execute this command to build path for accessing your registered service